Contesting A Will in SA

 The claimant must prove that the deceased had a duty to provide for them in the will, but failed to make adequate provision their welfare and advancement in life.

-If negotiations are unsuccessful to resolve the matter, documents are filed in Court to detail the claim which is being made by the applicant.
+It may be possible to resolve a contested will matter through negotiations.
+However, if negotiations are unsuccessful, documents are filed in court detailing the claim which is being made by the applicant.

-If you are thinking of making a claim contact one of our lawyers promptly to assess your case.
+If you are thinking of making a claim contact one of our contested wills lawyers.

-In South Australia, you cannot make a claim on a deceased person’s estate unless you fall within a class of eligible persons which is set out in legislation.
+In South Australia, you cannot make a claim on a deceased person’s estate unless you fall within a class of eligible persons.
+The classes of people who can make a claim are as follows:

 - The spouse of the deceased person;